This tester tool allows you to test rest API online. you can easily test post request directly in your browser. You can test local or public REST API:

 You can see the user guide to help you to use this REST client.
-This tool does not work on IE.

 This guide explains how to test JSON API online with this tool:

 Step 1 - Select the HTTP method